Razor Bumps and Ingrown Hair

 The medical community recognizes razor burns as more than just a cosmetic concern.
 Chronic razor bumps can lead to scarring, keloid formation, and post-inflammatory hyperpigmentation that affects your confidence and professional appearance.
 Plot twist: the madness doesn’t stop at the neck area and can happen anywhere you shave, wax or pluck.
 Ask any guy looking to do a bit of manscaping or woman gearing up for bikini season and they’ll tell you–ingrown hairs are equal opportunity annoyers.
 Suddenly, everyday social situations like job interviews, presentations, beach outings—intimacy—become way more complicated than they should be.

-Ingrown hairs are especially common in coarse or curly hair types, and frequent culprits include:
+Ingrown hairs are especially common in coarse or curly hair types, and frequent culprits include shaving too closely, waxing or tweezing, tight clothing causing friction and genetics and hormonal conditions.

 Why Shaving, Waxing, and Laser Fall Short for Ingrown Hairs